md-viewer/md-viewer/README.md

 * run `npm install` to install dependencies
 * run `npm run build` to build the execute

-The executable will be in the `dist` directory.
-Note that a "build" version is also available in the `build` directory, to make it easier to test a development version while you have a stable version installed at the same time, on your boxen.
+A "build" version of the executable is available in the `build` directory, to make it easier to test a development version while you have a stable version installed at the same time, on your boxen.

+To build a distribution, you will need to have the relevant `md-viewer-dist-...` repo checked out along-side this one.

 hacking